Click the images to see them larger above!

 Her mother wants other families facing a childhood cancer diagnosis to know it will be very tough, but to stay strong and never give up!
 They will never give up on Emery.
 There are a lot of amazing people in this world that want to help you and support you any way that they can.

-Emery believes in Alex’s Lemonade Stand Foundation because more funding for research means better treatments that don't harm children’s bodies in the process of trying to cure them!
+Although Emery sadly passed away, her family carries on Emery's belief in Alex’s Lemonade Stand Foundation.
+They hope more funding for research means better treatments that don't harm children’s bodies in the process of trying to cure them!

 Hero Quote: “Emery do it!” – Emery

 Information provided by Jenna Smith, Emery’s mother

 Updated November 2017

 Donate in Honor of Emery Today!